John Wick (film)

-John Wick is a 2014 American action thriller film directed by Chad Stahelski and written by Derek Kolstad.
+John Wick is a 2014 American action thriller film directed by Chad Stahelski (Note: Chad Stahelski and David Leitch co-directed John Wick, but the Directors Guild of America awarded sole directorial credit to Stahelski; Leitch is instead listed as a producer.) and written by Derek Kolstad.
 Keanu Reeves stars as John Wick, a legendary hitman who comes out of retirement to seek revenge against the men who killed his dog, a final gift from his recently deceased wife.
 The film also stars Michael Nyqvist, Alfie Allen, Adrianne Palicki, Bridget Moynahan, Dean Winters, Ian McShane, John Leguizamo, and Willem Dafoe.

 Kolstad's script drew on his interest in action, revenge, and neo noir films.
-The producer Basil Iwanyk purchased the rights as his first independent film production.
+The producer Basil Iwanyk purchased the rights for his first independent film production.
 Reeves, whose career was declining, liked the script and recommended that the experienced stunt choreographers Stahelski and David Leitch direct the action scenes; Stahelski and Leitch successfully lobbied to co-direct the project.
 Principal photography began in October 2013, on a $20–$30 million budget, and concluded that December.
-Stahelski and Leitch focused on long, highly choreographed single takes to convey action, eschewing the rapid cuts and closeup shots of contemporary action films.
+Stahelski and Leitch focused on long, highly choreographed single takes to convey action, eschewing the rapid cuts and close-up shots of contemporary action films.

 Iwanyk struggled to secure theatrical distributors because industry executives were dismissive of an action film by first-time directors, and Reeves's recent films had financially underperformed.
 Lionsgate Films purchased the distribution rights to the film two months before its release date on October 24, 2014.
 Following a successful marketing campaign that changed its perception from disposable entertainment to a prestige event helmed by an affable leading actor, John Wick became a surprise box office success, grossing $86 million worldwide.
 It received generally positive reviews for its style and its action sequences.
 Critics hailed John Wick as a comeback for Reeves, in a role that played to his acting strengths.
 The film's mythology of a criminal underworld with rituals and rules was praised as its most distinctive and interesting feature.

 John Wick began a successful franchise which includes three sequels, John Wick: Chapter 2 (2017), John Wick: Chapter 3 – Parabellum (2019), and John Wick: Chapter 4 (2023), the prequel television series The Continental (2023), and the spin-off film Ballerina (2025), as well as video games and comic books.
 It is seen as having revitalized the action genre and popularized long single takes with choreographed, detailed action.